 The appraisal or establishment of an item’s value for tax purposes is the responsibility of the donor, as are appraisal costs.
 Because the Internal Revenue Service regards the University Libraries as an interested party, we are unable to provide appraisals, but may be able to assist you in identifying an appraiser.

-Acceptance of a gift that has been appraised by a third, disinterested party does not imply endorsement of such appraisal by the Library.
+For more information on valuation of donated property contact the Internal Revenue Service or your own tax advisor or attorney.
+Acceptance of a gift that has been appraised by a third, disinterested party does not imply endorsement of such appraisal by the University Libraries.

 If at any time you have questions, need help, or want to discuss your potential donation, feel free to reach out to the University Libraries’ Office of Development by calling 479-575-6455 or email firstname.lastname@example.org.

 When reasonable, the first point of contact for books or other physical materials donation should be the Development Office.
 Potential donors are encouraged to initiate the donation process using the online Gift-in-Kind Donation form (https://libraries.uark.edu/development/gifts-in-kind/gift-in-kind-donation-form.pdf).